José Ascanio: Atlanta Braves

 Ascanio was signed as an undrafted free agent in 2001 by Atlanta.
-He began his professional career with the GCL Braves, where he went 4–1 with a 1.37 ERA and 17 strikeouts at age 18.
+He began his professional career with the Gulf Coast League Braves, where he went 4–1 with a 1.37 ERA and 17 strikeouts at age 18.
 The next year, with the Rome Braves, he went 3–3, with a 3.84 ERA and 64 strikeouts, as well as a career-high 9 saves, in 34 games.

 In 2005, he played in 5 games for the Myrtle Beach Pelicans, recording 3 wins, 1 loss, a 6.10 ERA, and a career-low 12 K, before being sidelined with a fractured back injury.

 On July 13, 2007, Ascanio was called up by the Braves after Wilfredo Ledezma had trouble getting back to the U.S. after going home to Venezuela during the All-Star break.
 Ascanio made his debut the same day, pitching the ninth inning of a 9–1 win.
 Ascanio allowed one run on three hits in his first Major League appearance, striking out two in the process.
 He was sent down on July 31 and called up again on August 24.
 He earned his first Major League win on September 14 pitching the last two innings of a 13-inning game.
 He finished the season 1–1 with a 5.06 ERA.

 Chicago Cubs

-On December 4, 2007, Ascanio was traded to the Chicago Cubs for reliever Will Ohman and infielder Omar Infante.
+On December 4, 2007, Ascanio was traded to the Chicago Cubs in exchange for reliever Will Ohman and infielder Omar Infante.

 On May 10, 2009, Ascanio was called up by the Cubs from Triple-A Iowa after possessing a 1.01 ERA in 262/3 innings pitched as a starter.
 He was expected to start in the back of the bullpen.
 He appeared in 14 games for the Cubs, with a 3.52 ERA.

 Pittsburgh Pirates

-On July 30, 2009, Ascanio was traded to the Pittsburgh Pirates with Kevin Hart and Josh Harrison for John Grabow and Tom Gorzelanny.
+On July 30, 2009, Ascanio was traded to the Pittsburgh Pirates with Kevin Hart and Josh Harrison in exchange for John Grabow and Tom Gorzelanny.
 He appeared in 2 games for the Pirates in 2009 and another 8 in 2011, with a 7.00 ERA.
 He spent all of 2010 and much of 2011 on the disabled list due to shoulder surgery performed on him late in the 2009 season.

 The Pirates designated him for assignment on June 7, 2011.

 Los Angeles Dodgers

-He was signed by the Los Angeles Dodgers to a minor league contract on December 13, 2011.
+Ascanio was signed by the Los Angeles Dodgers to a minor league contract on December 13, 2011.
 He also received an invitation to spring training.
-He failed his physical when he reported for spring training and had his contract voided by the Dodgers.
+Ascanio failed his physical when he reported for spring training and had his contract voided by the Dodgers.